MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 > [!WARNING]
 > In December 2016, v3.1 of the Bot Framework security protocol introduced changes to several values that are
 > used during token generation and validation.
-In late fall of 2017, v3.2 of the Bot Framework security protocol will be introduced
+In late fall of 2017, v3.2 of the Bot Framework security protocol was introduced
-> which will again include changes to values that are used during token generation and validation.
+> which included changes to values that are used during token generation and validation.
 > For more information, see [Security protocol changes](#security-protocol-changes).

 ## Authentication technologies